programmeervid/gopro-telemetry2json/README.md

 # GoPro telemetry to JSON converter
 Python program for converting ALL metadata contained in the GoPro GPMF stream to JSON.
 This includes the GPS, accelerometer and gyroscope data among a whole bunch of other things.
 The resulting JSON makes it easy to process the telemetry data.
-Optimal for making your own telemetry visualizer in After Effects.

 ### Requirements
 -   **Python** (tested on version 3.10.2)